pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

     ```

 === "ActiveState"

     ActiveState's Platform works as a "zero-config" CI solution to automatically build cross-platform wheels of your PyPI projects.
 Once you're set up on the Platform and have linked your PyPI project, you're ready to publish.
 For more information on getting started with ActiveState go [here](https://docs.activestate.com/platform/start/PYPI).
 To begin:
     Publish your package to ActiveState's catalog.
 This will allow ActiveState's Platform to build it for you.

     1. Run the following command using the State Tool CLI:
     ```
     state publish --namespace USERNAME/python --name PKG_NAME SDIST_FILENAME --depend "builder/python-module-builder@>=0" --depend "language/python@>=3" --depend "language/python/setuptools@>=43.0.0" --depend "language/python/wheel@>=0"
     ```
     Replace the placeholder values in the block above with your ActiveState username (USERNAME), package name (PKG_NAME), and the filename of your sdist (SDIST_FILENAME) and run the command.
 Running the command will publish your package to the ActiveState Platform and produce an `activestate.yaml` file and a `buildscript.as` file in your working directory.

     2. After publishing your package to ActiveState, configure a build script file (`buildscript.as`) to build it into a wheel and publish it to PyPI.
 An example script is shown below.
 Replace the existing file’s code (`buildscript.as`) with the code below, substituting the placeholder values with those from your project (“USERNAME”, “NAMESPACE”, “PKG_NAME”).
-Save the chages to the file.
+Save the changes to the file.
     ```
     at_time =  "2023-12-19T22:53:09.573000Z"
     sources = solve(